andrewhooker/PopED/cran-comments.md

 ## Test environments
-* macOS 10.15.5 (local), R release version
+* macOS 11.3.1 (local), R-release
-* Ubuntu 16.04.6 LTS (on Travis CI), R release and devel version
-* windows Server 2012 R2 x64 (on AppVeyor), R release version
-* win-builder, R release and devel version
+* Github actions, windows-latest,  R-release
+* Github actions, macOS-latest,  R-release
+* Github actions, ubuntu-20.04,  R-release and R-devel
+* rhub, Debian Linux,  R-devel
+* rhub, Windows Server 2008 R2 SP1, R-devel, 32/64 bit

 ## R CMD check results
-There were no ERRORs, WARNINGs or NOTEs.
+There were no ERRORs, WARNINGs.

-For win-builder release and devel versions there was one Note_to_CRAN_maintainers on the win-builder versions:
+On some flavors I get the NOTE:

   * checking CRAN incoming feasibility ...
-Note_to_CRAN_maintainers
-Maintainer: 'Andrew C. Hooker <andrew.hooker@farmbio.uu.se>'
+    Maintainer: 'Andrew C. Hooker <andrew.hooker@farmaci.uu.se>'

-This is just stating that I am the maintainer.
+Which, of course, is just my e-mail address.
+Note that this has changed after a move to a different department at my university.

 ## Reason for submission
-A number of platforms on CRAN check were giving warnings about

-* Missing or unexported objects:
-     'dplyr::rbind_all' 'dplyr::rbind_list'

-* Found the following files/directories:
-     'PopED_output_summary_D_cont_opt_1.txt' 'PopED_output_summary_RS.txt'
-     'PopED_output_summary_mfea_opt_1.txt' 'test.csv'

-* Namespace in Imports field not imported from: ‘tidyr’ All declared Imports should be used.
+I got a message from Brian Ripley that the PopED-Ex.Rout document in the latest development candidate of R has the following warning:

+  Warning in matrix( ... ... ... )
+   data length differs from size of matrix

-All of these problems have been fixed in the current version.
+There was a bug in a function and has been fixed in the current version.

-Plus many new features have been added.
+A number of new features have also been added.

+NOTE: I have changed my e-mail address after a move to a different department at my university.

 ## Downstream dependencies
 I have also run R CMD check on downstream dependencies of PopED (currently: ncappc).
 The package was not affected by the changes.